theopensystemslab/digital-planning-data-schemas/types/schemas/postSubmissionApplication/README.md

 - ldc (Lawful Development Certificate)
   - doesn't have a consultation period
-  - Camden allow comments through localPlanningAuthority.commentsAcceptedUntilDecision
+  - Camden allow comments through localPlanningAuthority.publicCommentsAcceptedUntilDecision
 - pa (Prior Approval)
   - has an additional field in assessment to generate an alternate decision
 - pp